nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Zoomaster was developed during the coronavirus pandemic whereby many NUS classes have been transitioned towards online lessons.
 NUS lessons are mainly conducted on Zoom video conferencing software.
 However, as Zoom does not store recurring nor past meetings, it is hard for students to easily access their online lessons.
-Hence, Zoomaster helps to organise students’ Zoom links for easy access to their lesson.
+Hence, Zoomaster helps to organise students’ Zoom links for easy access to their lessons.

 <a name="appendix-b"></a>
 ## **Appendix B: User Stories**